Are you ready to finally understand Nietzsche?

 Paul Musso, PhD

-I received my PhD in Philosophy from the University Of Pennsylvania in 2022.My primary research interests were the history of ethics and metaethics.Since then I have taught over 20 undergraduate courses at various universities.I have been reading and thinking about Nietzsche for over 15 years, and I would consider him my main philosophial influence.
+I received my PhD in Philosophy from the University Of Pennsylvania in 2022.My primary research interests were the history of ethics and metaethics.Since then I have taught over 20 undergraduate courses at various universities.I have been reading and thinking about Nietzsche for over 15 years, and I would consider him my main philosophical influence and favorite philosopher.

 Course Syllabus